 The Indonesian economy is also rising at an impressive pace.
 A focus on infrastructure, manufacturing, and services has helped Indonesia average over 5% annual GDP growth since the turn of last decade.
 That’s among the highest rates in the whole region.

 Investment in Indonesia has skyrocketed both as a result and a cause of its resurgent growth.
-But it still hasn’t gotten the same attention as other large countries in the region like China and India.
+Yet it still hasn’t received the same attention as other large countries in the region like China and India.

-Much smaller nations like Thailand and Singapore are even seeing more foreign investment.
-This makes investing in Indonesia property ideal for those wanting to profit from the rise of one of the world’s future economic powerhouses.
+Much smaller nations like Thailand and Singapore are even seeing more foreign investment than Indonesia.
+This makes investing in Indonesia property ideal for those wanting to profit from one of the world’s future economic powerhouses.

 Can Foreigners Invest in Indonesia Real Estate?

-There’s several different land titles in Indonesia.
-Freehold titles, more commonly called “SHM”, can only be held by citizens.
+There are a few different land titles in Indonesia.
+Freehold titles, more commonly called “SHM” (Sertifikat Hak Milik), can only be held by citizens.

-Up until 2016, the extension period was only for 25 years for an effective 45 year total.
-It’s clear that Indonesia is slowly moving in the right direction.
+Up until 2016, the extension period was only for 20 years for an effective 45 year total.
+So it’s therefore clear that Indonesia property laws are slowly moving in the right direction.

 How Much Are Property Taxes in Indonesia?

 Taxes are exceptionally high in Indonesia.
 In fact, they’re enough of a factor to dissuade many people from buying Indonesia real estate altogether.